 - Cost of equipment: The production of CBD distillate requires expensive lab equipment, making the end product more expensive than less pure CBD products.

-Please go ahead and share this article with your networks and check out our other articles for more on CBD, its uses and its benefits!
+Please go ahead and share this article with your networks and check out our other articles on our blog for more on CBD, its uses and its benefits!